Spray Foam - the curing process and the three E's

 The answer is a few hours.

-Spray foam will be tack-free within 20-30 seconds, and it’ll rise to completion to where you can walk on it within a couple of minutes.
+The spray foam will be tack-free within 20-30 seconds, and it will rise to completion so that you can walk on it within a couple of minutes.

 Spray foam has an off-gassing period of a few hours until it’s 100% cured.